 - Honors Co-op Program

 Community Relations and Department Industrial Liaison Council

-The MSEM Department maintains strong relations with the community.
-We continuously review our Programs with students, alumni and employers of our graduates.
-The Department’s Industrial Liaison Council consists of members in the professional community to ensure that we receive a breadth of information on future engineering trends that would affect our Programs.
+The MSEM department maintains strong relations with the community.
+We continuously review our programs with students, alumni and employers of our graduates.
+The Department Industrial Liaison Council consists of members in the professional community to ensure that we receive a breadth of information on future engineering trends that would affect our programs.